FEMA Major Disaster Declaration – Confederated Tribes and Bands of the Yakama Nation Wildfires

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of Hawaii to supplement state, tribal and local response efforts in areas affected by the Lahaina Fire beginning August 9, 2023 and continuing.
-The following areas have been approved for assistance:
+FEMA has issued a Major Disaster Declaration for the state of Washington to supplement state, tribal, and local recovery efforts in areas affected by wildfires from June 22 – July 8, 2024.
+The following counties have been approved for assistance:

 Public Assistance: